liesnikov/extensible-elaborator/paper/main.md

 Other functions like `reduceB` and `abortIfBlocked` force the programmer to choose between letting the constraint system handle blockers or doing it manually.
 These things are known to be brittle and pose an increased mental overhead when making changes, with a corresponding risk of introducing new bugs.

-The unifier is called from many places throughout the type-checker: through function calls to `leqType` when type-checking terms and `compareType` when type-checking applications, and through raised constraints `ValueCmp` and `SortCmp` from `equalTerm` while checking applications or definitions and `ValueCmpOnFace` from `equalTermOnFace` again while checking applications.
+The unifier is called from many places throughout the type-checker: when checking applications of variables and defined functions, type annotations on lambda expressions, forced `dot' patterns, macro calls, and various primitive operations of Cubical Agda.
 At the same time, it is unintuitive and full of intricacies as indicated by multiple comments[^intricate-comments].

 We would like the compiler-writer to be able to separate managing constraints and blockers from the actual logic of the comparison function.
-If we zoom in on the `compareAtom` function, the core can be expressed in about 20 lines[^20lines-compareAtom] of simplified code, stripping out size checks, cumulativity, polarity, and forcing.
+If we zoom in on the `compareAtom` function, the core logic can be expressed in about 20 lines[^20lines-compareAtom] of simplified code (ignoring advanced features like sized types, cumulativity, polarity, and forcing).
 This is precisely what we would like the developer to write.

 ``` haskell
 case (m, n) of